PhiweMazi/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a symbolic link /bin/ls named  __ls__ in the current directory
+create a symbolic link in the current directory to /bin/ls named __ls__